nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-The procedure code describing the vaccine that was administered.
+The significance of the problem contained in the resource.

 ### extension[relatedClinicalContent] ###